Hi there, I’m back to civilization from a long road trip in the ultimately pure and unspoiled southern New Zealand.

 For the first time we camped among the wild.
 G brought with him a lightweight tent that comfortably accommodated us throughout the adventure.
-Camping is the kiwi way of travel and it really saved us a big chunk of money.
+Camping is the kiwi way of immersing into nature and it saved us a big chunk of money too.

 We also disciplined ourselves with a good amount of scenic walks and day hikes throughout the trip.
 In Arthur’s pass national park, we took the Scott’s track (6-8 hrs return), which was rocks all the way to the summit and extremely exposed, but the unobstructed view of Mt.
 Rolleston (2,271 m) in the end was worth every sweat.
 The Roys Peak track (6 hrs return) was no less challenging with more than 1,200m gain in elevation.
 Franz Josef Glacier & Fox Glacier tracks, surprisingly, were more like walks in the park, however we were both in awe of the spectacular alpine landscape that has been shaped over thousands of years.
 Aoraki Mt Cook (3,724m), King of the Southern Alps, probably offered the best tracks of all.
 Views of the Mueller glacier were clearly visible from the driveway, and the popular Hookey valley track made us wow all the way from the car park to the glacial lake for its rugged landscape of mountains, rocks, glaciers, streams and icebergs.